Mohali23/Kalbonyan_Elmarsos/Udemy/The Modern JavaScript Bootcamp/Section 2_Setting up Your Machine/readme.md

 Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser

 Node js allows us to run JavaScript files on our machine.

+## 3- The last thing I did is installed [Cmder](https://cmder.net/)

+Cmder is Console Emulator for Windows